Thomas Hearns: Later career

-Hearns had one last great performance in 1991, as he challenged the undefeated WBA light-heavyweight champion Virgil Hill.
-In Hill's eleventh defense of the title, Hearns returned to his amateur roots and outboxed the champion to win a convincing decision and add a sixth world title to his illustrious career.
-On March 20, 1992, Hearns lost this title on a split decision to old foe Iran Barkley but continued to compete and won his next 8 bouts.
+Hearns had one last headline performance in 1991, as he challenged the undefeated WBA light-heavyweight champion Virgil Hill.
+In Hill's eleventh defense of the title, Hearns returned to his amateur roots and outboxed the champion to win a decision and add a sixth world title to his decorated career.
+On March 20, 1992, Hearns lost this title on a split decision to Iran Barkley but continued to compete and won his next 8 bouts.

 On June 23, 1997, Hearns appeared on a WWF telecast, performing in a storyline where he was taunted and challenged by professional wrestler Bret "Hitman" Hart, who claimed that Hearns stole the "Hitman" nickname.
 Hearns ended up attacking Jim Neidhart and knocking him down with a series of punches before officials entered the ring and broke up the confrontation.

 On November 6, 1998, Hearns had a boxing fight which featured a rare, double knockdown.
 In it, Hearns and opponent Jay Snyder landed punches simultaneously during the very first round, Hearns a devastating right hand to Snyder's chin and Snyder a left jab to Hearns's chin.
 Hearns was able to get up before the referee's count reached ten seconds; Snyder was not and Hearns won by first-round knockout.

 On April 10, 1999, Hearns travelled to England and beat Nate Miller by unanimous decision to win the IBO cruiserweight title.
 In his next fight in April 2000 he lost the title to Uriah Grant.
 The first round was competitive, with Hearns appearing hurt by a solid right to the jaw.
 Both fighters traded blows in the second round until Hearns appeared to injure his right ankle.
 He was forced to retire injured at the end of the round.
 The crowd booed and Hearns took the microphone and promised his fans that he would be back.
 Hearns fought twice more, winning both fights by TKO.
 His final fight was on 4 February 2006 against Shannon Landberg.